shrijan00003/php-experiments/control-structure/readme.md

 <?php
 while (condition){

-block of code to be executed;
+//block of code to be executed;

 }
 ?>